 External damage to buried infrastructure remains the highest risk to the public posed by the gas system.
 Industry expends significant time and resources mitigating the potential for third party damage to buried distribution assets in accordance with AS 4645 and yet the strike rate remains high.
 Companies operating distribution assets in capital cities have quoted typical incident rates of 50-100 per month.
 While most of this infrastructure operates at quite low pressure, the potential for injury and property damage is significant.
 The only public fatalities in Australia as a result of gas infrastructure are due to failures in distribution systems.

 Increasing trends to digitalisation mean that records are now available from distribution organisations of the details of damage to distribution assets that has been reported and repaired.
 Since 2019, the larger Australian distribution businesses have been collecting and collating damage reports electronically.
 This data provides the basis for better analysis of the causal factors influencing the risk to distribution assets.

-This research project is collating this data and using it for trend analysis to characterise damage to distribution assets in Australia with a view to developing new strategies for risk reduction.
-This research involves:
+This research project collated this data and used it for trend analysis to characterise damage to distribution assets in Australia with a view to developing new strategies for risk reduction.
+This research involved:

 |Login||Full project details are available to participants of the CRC, please login or contact us to create your account.|

 |Commencement / End Date||December 2020 to November 2022|

 The ultimate expected benefit of this project is enabling a reduction in third party damage to distribution systems, thereby reducing the associated potential for injury and property damage.